 Then, in Summer 2018, (after some issues with the sustainability of the Drupal site) I decided to convert the site from Drupal to WordPress – with a URL update from FlipQuiz.me to FlipQuiz.com.
 Well, not really convert, but completely re-build.
 I thought it looked and worked really well, but having 2 sites (the Drupal one was rebranded FlipQuiz Classic and remained at FlipQuiz.me) proved to be confusing for most people.
 PRO benefits didn’t transfer from one to the other (for technical reasons) and boards didn’t transfer either.

 I didn’t know it at the time, but this may have been the kiss of death without me realizing it.

 The new site looked like this:

 Fast forward to Summer 2019 and the site is coming to an end.
-For financial, stress, and priority reasons, I just can’t support the site any more.
+For reasons due to time and the priority of my full-time job at Thrive, I just can’t support the site any more.